ImRecc/pj_v19/equipmentSystem/basicConcept.md

 Implement it with different animations, such as stance or attack animations.

-I mean, we could blend Animations, like walking&operating some handy stuff
+I mean, we could blend Animations, like walking&operating some handy stuff （here's why we create a AnimMontage: to play from blueprint, thats simple)